DiracKeeko/js-financial-tools/README.md

 - Simple API, support modular import
 - No dependencies
-- Unit function test coverage rate and line output coverage rate are both 100%
+- ~~Unit function test coverage rate and line output coverage rate are both 100%~~

+### @2.0.0
+- ↑ refactor this project by typescript, now ts project can use those tools directly
+- modular outputs format were set to "esm" ("cjs" format in version 1.x.x)
+- ↓ mocha unit test was removed because of the conflict between mocha ts config and compilation config

 ## Install